IsaakBerg/grasshopper-primer/en/1-foundations/1-1/2_the-grasshopper-ui.md

 other windows.
 Note that if you instead close the editor, any of the geometry preview visible in the Rhino viewport will disappear and the editor will be hidden but files won’t yet be closed and unsaved work retains intact in memory.
-If you merely re-run the “Grasshopper” command in the Rhino dialog box, the window will come back in the same state with the same files loaded.
+Merely re-invoking the *Grasshopper* command in the Rhino command-line brings back the Grasshopper in the same state with the same files loaded (\*).
 This is the persistent nature of the Grasshopper plugin.
-Once it is launched from the command prompt, it will stay active in memory until that instance of Rhino is closed or the user forces it to exit.
+Once it is launched from the command prompt, it will stay active in memory until that instance of Rhino is closed or the user forces it to exit (\*\*).
+>\*You might not notice Grasshopper's interface come back if it was minimized and then closed, so check everywhere on your screen for a small title bar labelled *Grasshopper*.

->There is a command available within Rhino which will force Grasshopper to quit and release its memory without closing Rhino.
+>\*\* There is a command available within Rhino which will force Grasshopper to quit and release its memory without closing Rhino.
 One should use it only if they understand that all unsaved edits in Grasshopper will be lost.
-The command is:
+The command
-GrasshopperUnloadPlugin
+is: *GrasshopperUnloadPlugin*

 ####1.1.2.2.
 MAIN MENU BAR
 The menu bar is similar to typical Windows menus, except for the file browser control on the right (see next section).
-The File menu provides typical functions (e.g. New File, Open, Save, etc.) in addition to utility commands which let you export images of your current Grasshopper document (see Export Quick Image and Export Hi-Res Image).
-You can control different aspects of the user interface using the View and Display menus, while the Solution menu lets you manage different attributes about how the solver computes the graph solution.
+The *File* menu provides typical functions (e.g. *New Document*, *Open Document*, *Save Document*, etc.) in addition to utility commands which let you export images of your current Grasshopper document (see *Export Quick Image* and *Export Hi-Res Image*).
+You can control different aspects of the user interface using the *View* and *Display* menus, while the *Solution* menu lets you manage different attributes about how the solver computes the graph solution.

-It is worth noting that many application settings can be controlled through the Preferences dialog box found under the File menu.
-The Author section allows you to set personal meta-data which will be stored with each Grasshopper document while the Display section gives you fine grain control over the look and feel of the interface.
-The Files section lets you specify things like how often and where to store automatically saved file (in case the application is inadvertently closed or crashes).
-Finally, the Solver section lets you manage core and third-party plug-ins which can extend functionality.
+It is worth noting that many application settings can be controlled through the *Preferences* dialog box found under the *File* menu.
+The *Author* section allows you to set personal meta-data which will be stored with each Grasshopper document while the *Display* section gives you fine grain control over the look and feel of the interface.
+The *Files* section lets you specify things like how often and where to store automatically saved file (in case the application is inadvertently closed or crashes).
+Finally, the *Solver* section lets you manage core and third-party plug-ins which can extend functionality.

 > Note: Be careful when using shortcuts since they are handled by the active